ericjanto/wikipedia-ctrl-k/readme.md

 - **Summarise section**: this summarises a specified section.
 Useful for quick knowledge exploration.
 - **Simplify section**: this expresses a specified section in simpler terms.
 Useful to tackle comprehension problems.

+Please note that large language models have their disadvantages.
+As such, the retrieved answered might not be 100% factually correct.
+Bear this in your mind when using this tool.

 #### Appearance

 ![Screenshot of a Wikipedia page stylised using this boost.
 It matches the Arc theme (colourful background gradient) and has focus mode enabled](appearance.png)